-- 1.1.3.2.1 For the purposes of implementing the GHS, the United Nations Economic and Social Council (ECOSOC) reconfigured the UN Committee of Experts on the Transport of Dangerous Goods by resolution 1999/65 of 26 October 1999.
-The new Committee of Experts on the Transport of Dangerous Goods and the Globally Harmonized System of Classification and Labelling of Chemicals (UNCETDG/GHS), maintains its Sub-Committee of Experts on the Transport of Dangerous Goods (UNSCETDG) and a new subsidiary body, the Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCEGHS), has been created.
-The UNSCEGHS has the following functions: - (a) To act as custodian of the GHS, managing and giving direction to the harmonization process; - (b) To keep the GHS system up-to-date as necessary, considering the need to introduce changes, ensure its continued relevance and practical utility, and determining the need for and timing of the updating of technical criteria, working with existing bodies as appropriate; - (c) To promote understanding and use of the GHS and to encourage feedback; - (d) To make the GHS available for worldwide use and application; - (e) To make guidance available on the application of the GHS, and on the interpretation and use of technical criteria to support consistency of application; and - (f) To prepare work programmes and submit recommendations to the committee. - 1.1.3.2.2 The UNSCEGHS and the UNSCETDG, both operate under the parent committee with responsibility for these two areas.
-The Committee is responsible for strategic issues rather than technical issues.
-It is not envisaged that it would review, change or revisit technical recommendations of the subcommittees.
-Accordingly, its main functions are: - (a) To approve the work programmes for the sub-committees in the light of available resources; - (b) To coordinate strategic and policy directions in areas of shared interests and overlap; - (c) To give formal endorsement to the recommendations of the sub-committees and provide the mechanism for channelling these to ECOSOC; and - (d) To facilitate and coordinate the smooth running of the sub-committees.
+- 29. The United Nations Economic and Social Council (ECOSOC) has the international responsibility for implementation and oversight of the completed GHS.
+It has reconfigured an existing committee and subcommittee in its structure to form a new subcommittee on the GHS, and a new parent committee responsible for the GHS subcommittee as well as the existing subcommittee on the Transport of Dangerous Goods.
+The Subcommittee on the Globally Harmonized System of Classification and Labelling of Chemicals has the following functions: - To act as custodian of the GHS, managing and giving direction to the harmonisation process; - To keep the GHS system up-to-date as necessary, considering the need to introduce changes, ensure its continued relevance and practical utility, and determining the need for and timing of the updating of technical criteria, working with existing bodies as appropriate; - To promote understanding and use of the GHS and to encourage feedback; - To make the GHS available for worldwide use and application; - To make guidance available on the application of the GHS, and on the interpretation and use of technical criteria to support consistency of application; and - To prepare work programmes and submit recommendations to the committee. - 30.
+The GHS Subcommittee and the Subcommittee of Experts on Transport of Dangerous Goods, will both operate under the parent committee with responsibility for these two areas.
+The UN Committee of Experts on the Transport of Dangerous Goods and on the Globally Harmonized System of Classification and Labelling of Chemicals is responsible for strategic issues rather than technical issues.
+It is not envisaged that it would review, change or revisit technical recommendations of the sub-committees.
+Accordingly, its main functions are: - To approve the work programmes for the subcommittees in the light of available resources; - To coordinate strategic and policy directions in areas of shared interests and overlap; - To give formal endorsement to the recommendations of the sub committees and provide the mechanism for channelling these to ECOSOC; and - To facilitate and coordinate the smooth running of the sub-committees.